DataBiosphere/toil/README.md

 ##Running and examining a jobTree script

-The following walks through running a jobTree script and using the command-line tools **jobTreeStatus**, **jobTreeRun** and **jobTreeStats** to analyse the status, restart and print performance statistics, respectively, about a run.
+The following walks through running a jobTree script and using the command-line tools **jobTreeStatus**, **jobTreeRun** and **jobTreeStats**, which are used to analyse the status, restart and print performance statistics, respectively, about a run.

 Once jobTree is installed, running a jobTree script is performed by executing the script from the command-line, e.g. (using the file sorting toy example in **tests/sort/scriptTreeTest_Sort.py**):